ifIMust/chordless/README.md

 - Display currently "on" notes from a MIDI instrument (DONE)
 - Display chord names matching the note structure (DONE)
 - Flesh out supported chords with all typical chord types and inversions (IN PROGRESS)
-- Customize displayed info using GUI controls (NOT done)
+- Customize displayed info using GUI controls (IN PROGRESS - octave display toggle)
 - Conform to the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 ## Compiling